 This page provides detailed information for content creators, artists, and developers to get started using Nucleus Workstation on Windows or Linux.

-We recommend the following hardware minimums for installing and running Nucleus:
+We recommend the following hardware minimum for installing and running Nucleus:

 Drive: Solid-state drive (SSD) for better load times

-Resource capacity: Unsure how much disk space you need?
-Start with 50GB and monitor system resource utilization; allocate more disk space if required
+Resource capacity: Start with 100GB and monitor system resource utilization and allocate more disk space as required

-This is covered in more detail on the Nucleus Distributions page.
-There are two important differences between the distributions:
+This is covered in greater detail on the Nucleus Distributions page.

 Nucleus Workstation can be downloaded through Omniverse Launcher.